 Camp John Hay, Baguio, Benguet, Philippines

-Was designed for the exclusive use of the US Military and Department of Defense in the Far East.
+This camp was designed for the exclusive use of the US Military and Department of Defense in the Far East.
 This U.S. base, named after U.S. President Theodore Roosevelt's Secretary of State, was used by the Japanese as a concentration camp for American and British soldiers during WWII.

 The Mansion, Romulo Dr, Baguio, Benguet, Philippines